iotempire/iotempower/README.rst

 Tool support
 ------------

-*ulnoiot* includes a lot of small scripts to simplify a plethory of tasks supporting the deployment of a small IoT system or mqtt-based IoT environment.
+*ulnoiot* includes a lot of small scripts to simplify a plethora of tasks supporting the deployment of a small IoT system or mqtt-based IoT environment.
 Among them are the following (most of these scripts are available after starting the ulnoiot command or executing run in the main ulnoiot directory):
-- run/ulnoiot: enter or run a command in th eulnoiot-environment (setting system variables and virtual python enviroments)
+- run/ulnoiot: enter or run a command in the ulnoiot-environment (setting system variables and virtual python environments)
 - accesspoint: start an accesspoint on a free wifi interface
 - console: connect to a serial or network connected esp8266 microcontroller, running micropython